 - Property Condition: Conduct regular inspections to ensure the property is well-maintained.
 This helps identify any potential damage caused by the subtenant.

-- Consult Local Laws: Both tenants and landlords should be aware of any local ordinances or regulations that may affect subleasing.
+- Consult Local Laws: Both tenants and landlords should be aware of any local ordinances or regulations that may affect subleasing, particularly concerning a sub lease agreement if the property is in Ontario.

 By taking these steps, you can mitigate potential risks associated with subleasing and protect your property investment.